 With the passage of the 1937 Marihuana Tax Act, it became prohibitively expensive to cultivate cannabis.
 And without registering under the act, it was simply illegal to grow or possess cannabis.
 So the tax act effectively became a criminal law.
 And for the next 60 or 80 years, hemp and marijuana shared their illegal classification.

 Following the publication of Herer’s book, a cottage industry sprouted up in America, promising that hemp could save the planet.
-Beginning in the late 1990s, supporters started holding hemp rallies at federal building and on court house lawns.
+Beginning in the late 1990s, supporters started holding hemp rallies at federal buildings and on courthouse lawns.
 A few fringe members of society even set up businesses importing, producing and selling hemp products.
 For the first time in several decades, products clearly labeled as cannabis hemp were becoming available to American consumers.

 All of which led people to ask, is this even legal?
 And why or why not?
 In fact, hemp products were probably always legal.
 But there was definitely some uncertainty surrounding the matter.